danielsobrado/CCDAK-Exam-Questions/LAST_MINUTE_REVIEW.md

 - `RecordTooLargeException` is a **non-retriable exception**, meaning the message will not be sent again.
 - The `send()` method returns a **Future object with RecordMetadata**.
 - To receive leader acknowledgment of writes, set `acks=1`.
+- **Increasing batch size (`batch.size`) and enabling compression (`compression.type`)** can improve producer throughput when the batches are completely full.
+- Setting **`linger.ms`** to a higher value (e.g., 10 ms) **increases the chances of batching messages** by allowing the producer to wait before sending a batch.
+- **Custom partitioning** can be implemented to optimize message distribution across partitions based on specific requirements, such as dedicating a partition to a high-volume customer.

 ### Schema Registry:
 - **Supported schema formats in Confluent Platform** include Avro, JSON, and Protobuf.